Do You Know How to Write an Email in German? Learning How Will Be a Breeze with This 5-Point Checklist!

 For an informal email

-2. First name versus last name
+First name vs. last name

 The best way to figure out how to use terms of address and tricky etiquette rules is to see and hear them in context.
 Reading novels and other texts in German can be a huge help, and should improve your writing skills overall.